Sega Extreme Sports

 Sega Extreme Sports is a sports game developed by Norwegian video game development company Innerloop Studios.
-It was released under a variety of many names and published by many companies.
+It was released under a variety of names and published by many companies.

 The Dreamcast version features a soundtrack licensed from the electronic music label Ninja Tunes and includes tracks from artists such as Amon Tobin, Coldcut, and DJ Food.

 Gameplay

 In the Dreamcast version, there are six extreme sports including bungee jumping and skysurfing.
 Players will have the opportunity to skirt down the side of mountain vistas and surf through the air on a snowboard, barrel over rocky trails on an all-terrain vehicle (ATV), hurtle off bridges on a bungee cord, hang glide through canyons and crevices, and race on a mountain bike.

 Unlike other multi-sport games, which often has each event as a separate component, Xtreme Sports utilizes multi-event tracks, where players might snowboard down the side of a mountain and then get on an ATV that will take them to a cliff which they will sail off of on a hang-glider.
 There are 12 different tracks, each having a different order in which the various events take place, some incorporating each of the different sports.
 These tracks are situated in environments that seek to emulate real-life locations, such as Mount Kilimanjaro, Maui, Scotland, Stryn and the Himalayas.